 - microsoft.directory/deviceLocalCredentials/standard/read

-Step to Create a Custom Azure AD role
+Step to Create a Custom Entra ID role

-- Under Permissions tab select below two permissions:
+- Under the Permissions tab, select two permissions below:

-Next, create a Custom Azure AD role.
+Next, create a Custom Entra role.
 Click on the Custom role, and then add either Eligible assignments or Active assignments to grant users access to retrieve the local admin password of Intune-managed devices.

 Conclusion

-In this blog post, we’ve explored the implementation of Windows LAPS on Azure AD devices via Intune.
-With it, you can securely store the Local admin password in Azure AD and configure automatic rotation.
+In this blog post, we’ve explored the implementation of Windows LAPS on Entra ID devices via Intune.
+With it, you can securely store the Local admin password in Entra ID and configure automatic rotation.

-Furthermore, you have control over who can access the password through Azure role-based access control.
-By default, only members of the Global Administrator, Cloud Device Administrator, and Intune Administrator roles can retrieve the clear-text password.
+Furthermore, you can control who can access the password through Azure role-based access control.
+Only Global Administrator, Cloud Device Administrator, and Intune Administrator members can retrieve the clear-text password by default.

 To have a custom local admin account, you point to using OMA-URI in another post.